inertiajs/inertia-rails/docs/guide/links.md

 You can perform exact match comparisons (`===`), `startsWith()` comparisons (useful for matching a subset of pages), or even more complex comparisons using regular expressions.

 Using this approach, you're not limited to just setting class names.
 You can use this technique to conditionally render any markup on active state, such as different link text or even an SVG icon that represents the link is active.

+## Data loading attribute

+While a link is making an active request, a `data-loading` attribute is added to the link element.
+This allows you to style the link while it's in a loading state.
+The attribute is removed once the request is complete.